 Eugene Padan Elementary School

-- Eugene Padan Elementary School's student population of 606 students has stayed relatively flat over five school years.
+- Eugene Padan Elementary School's student population of 622 students has grown by 5% over five school years.

 |Grades Offered||Grades Kindergarten-6|